IU-PR/Capstone_project/content/docs/2024/A-Shot/week04.md

 ### **Challenges & Solutions**

-- **Challenge 1: Build project on our machines**
-  *Problem*: Package did not include correctly to the system, so we can't build our application *Solution*: We spend some time to search problems and create ultimate guide for the installation

-- **Challenge 2: Analyze feedback and improve UI**
+- **Challenge 1: Analyze feedback and improve UI**
   *Problem*: Users and we as contributors were not happy with the interface to a greater extent *Solution*: We brainstormed the issues, searched for interesting UI-solutions and make more user-friendly interface

 ### **Conclusions & Next Steps**

+- **End Database Integration**: We still need work to end database integration and test it to resolve all issues.
+- **End Frontend**: Some things are not included yet, so we need to finalize them to make the product look presentable
 - **Beta-testing**: We want to contact more people, to give them access to the beta-test of our product.
 We will ask them to test and analyze functionality of the product and provide feedback.
 This way may give us more insights and help to identify any flaws
+- **Multiplatform deploy**: In plans to adaptive the application to the Windows and MacOS to allow users who do not use Linux as the main system to use our application without problems
 - **Dark Theme**: As the instrument for the photographers, A-Shot in dark theme might be useful to a lot of people, because a dark theme may put less strain on the eyes in the evening or at night than a white one.
-Moreover, it is much more convenient for the human eye to look at photos on a dark background than on a light one
+Moreover, it is much more convenient for the human eye to look at photos on a dark background than on a light one.
+But for now, this feature not in the high priority.
-- **Multiplatform deploy**: In plans to adaptive the application to the Windows and MacOS